L13/vscode-diff/README.md

 This extension is part of the [L13 Extension Pack](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-extension-pack).

-## What's new in L13 Diff 0.24.0
+## What's new in L13 Diff 0.25.0

-- Added context menu to copy, delete and reveal a file in the list view.
+- Added multi panel support.
+- Added multi copy support.
+Please read description for `Copy files to the left/right folder` with `Alt + Click` to see how it works.
+- Added button to the top right to toggle ignore end of line.
-- Added `l13Diff.ignoreTrimWhitespace` to ignore leading and trailing whitespace in text files.
+- Added button to the top right to toggle ignore trim whitespace.
-- Added auto update for list view if a file has been saved and is part of the current comparison.
-- Added `l13Diff.confirmCopy` to avoid confirmation dailog.
-Added also button 'Copy, don't ask again' to dialog.
-- Added `l13Diff.confirmDelete` to avoid confirmation dailog.
-Added also button 'Delete, don't ask again' to dialog.
-- Added output messages if files have been copied, deleted or updated.
-- Diff panel state will be saved between sessions.
-- Added overview ruler for selections in list view to scrollbar.

 ## Features